Are you struggling with a boundary dispute?

 How do you check your boundary before you buy the property?

-The truth is that it is very difficult to prove your legal boundary unless you employ the services of a land surveyor to use old title plans (if available) to try and locate the legal boundary of a property.
-Before you can start any dispute regarding your boundary you will need to first get a Boundary Survey.
+The truth is that it is very difficult to prove your legal boundary unless you employ the services of a land surveyor to carry out a physical assessment and use old title plans (if available) to try and identify the legal boundary of a property.
+This needs to be done by the current owner.

 3 How do you win a boundary dispute?